Light-induced trion-exciton competition revealed by ultrafast photoemission

-For excitonic systems, time- and angle-resolved photoemission spectroscopy (trARPES) \cite{boschini_time-resolved_2024} has emerged as a powerful technique for resolving light-induced dynamics across the energy–momentum landscape.
+Time- and angle-resolved photoemission spectroscopy (trARPES) \cite{boschini_time-resolved_2024} has emerged as a powerful technique for resolving light-induced dynamics across the energy-momentum landscape of excitonic systems \cite{volckaert_external_2023,bange_probing_2024}.
 It has enabled direct access to excitonic states in two-dimensional materials \cite{reutzel_probing_2024,madeo_directly_2020,dong_direct_2021,gosetti_unveiling_2025,karni_through_2023,tanimura_surface_2023} and led to the discovery of excitonic states at the surface of a topological insulator \cite{mori_spin-polarized_2023,mori_possible_2025}.
-By combining femtosecond time resolution with momentum- and energy-resolved detection, trARPES disentangles the interplay between multiple degrees of freedom, including spin \cite{mori_spin-polarized_2023}, valley \cite{kunin_momentum-resolved_2023,christiansen_theory_2019}, and layer \cite{karni_structure_2022}, thereby directly revealing exciton formation and decay pathways.
-An analogous dynamical picture for trions, however, has remained out of reach.
+By disentangling the interplay between multiple degrees of freedom \cite{mori_spin-polarized_2023,kunin_momentum-resolved_2023,christiansen_theory_2019,karni_structure_2022}, trARPES directly reveals exciton formation and decay pathways.
+An analogous dynamical picture for trions is being explored theoretically \cite{meneghini_arpes_2026,wu_what_2025}; however, it has remained out of experimental reach.

-Here, we investigate optically driven electron dynamics in \TNS using trARPES.
-Although \TNS shares a quasi-one-dimensional structure with Ta$_2$NiSe$_5$ \cite{wakisaka_excitonic_2009,baldini_spontaneous_2023}, photoemission experiments establish it as a direct-gap semiconductor \cite{chen_anomalous_2023,nitzav_trion_2025}.
-We report the observation of transient trions, appearing as a bright, localized in-gap feature generated by an unconventional mechanism that does not require external charge doping.
-Using coupled rate equations to model trion creation and decay, we uncover a fluence-dependent competition between trion and exciton formation, enabling controlled studies of many-body effects in a mixed population of neutral and charged quasiparticles.
+Here, we investigate optically driven electron dynamics in Ta$_2$NiS$_5$ using trARPES and report the observation of transient trions generated by an unconventional mechanism that does not require external charge doping.
+The trions emerge within a bright in-gap feature whose spectral properties match those of the equilibrium trion gas, and whose fluence-dependent dynamics are quantitatively captured by coupled rate equations describing competing formation channels: a single-particle pathway producing trions and a two-particle pathway producing excitons.
+Together, these identify the feature as a mixed population of trions and excitons, whose composition is controlled by pump fluence and which becomes trion-dominated at late times.
+Finally, photoexciting a sample that hosts the equilibrium trion gas, we find that the same model, with unchanged rates and a single additional capture channel, reproduces the full dynamics, therefore directly linking the light-induced trions to their stable counterparts.